Relintai/pandemonium_engine_docs/tutorials/math/matrices_and_transforms.md

 For example, an object rotated 90 degrees clockwise will move to the right when `translated()` with `Vector2.UP`.

+Note:
-.. note:: Godot's 2D uses coordinates based on pixels, so in actual
+ Godot's 2D uses coordinates based on pixels, so in actual
           projects you will want to translate by hundreds of units.

 Putting it all together